megacamelus/camel-upstream-info/camel-documentation/camel-xmlsecurity-sign.md

 does this for the node search type `Default` in the following way (see option `xmlSignature2Message`):

--   First an object reference is determined:
+-   First, an object reference is determined:

     -   Only same document references are taken into account (URI must start with `#`)